FRACerqueira/HtmlPdfPlus/README.md

 - Communicate with the server using REST API (with compressed request) or user custom protocol
 - Minify HTML and CSS
 - Client-side HTML parser with custom error action (optional)
+- Compress send data over network
-- Compress PDF using GZip over network (Only type bytes array output)
+- Compress result PDF using GZip over network (Only type bytes array output)
 - Extension on server side to customize the conversion process (before and after conversion)
     - BeforePDF : Normalize HTML, Replace tokens, etc
     - AfterPDF : Save file, Send to cloud, etc